+Waste Management Provision

-Waste Management P Policy W1: Waste Mana Policy W2: Low Level R Policy W3: Strategic W Policy W4: Non-strateg Policy W5: Locating Wa and Open Air Windrew Composting reatment of Waste Including Anaerobic Digestion Inernial Treatment, Anaerobic Digestion (AD)), Mechanical-Biological Treatment (MBT) and Other Recovery Technologies Policy W8: Waste Dispe hire with capacity equal to the waste generated within Leicestershire. sumclent provision or waste facilities in Leicesters hire with capacity equal to the waste generated within la minoral citae and wasta management facilitie os in the most sustainable locations so that meyoment es in the most sustainable locations so that movement other than by road is maximised, untreated waste transportation is minimised, the development of previously developed land is encouraged and the needs of local communities and industry are met. acting and recovery of waste within Leisestershire and Objective 5: To attain the maximum possible reuse, recycling, composting and recovery of waste within Leicestershire and thereby minimizing the disposal of waste thereby minimising the disposal of waste.
+Policy W1: Waste Management Capacity Policy W2: Low Level Radioactive Waste Policy W3: Strategic Waste Facilities Policy W4: Non-strategic Waste Facilities Policy W5: Locating Waste Facilities

+Policy W6: Biological Treatment of Waste Including Anaerobic Digestion and Open-Air Windrow Composting

+Policy W7: Facilities for Energy and Value Recovery from Waste

+Policy W8: Waste Disposal

+Objective 2: To make sufficient provision of waste facilities in Leicestershire with capacity equal to the waste generated within Leicestershire.

+Objective 3: To provide mineral sites and waste management facilities in the most sustainable locations so that movement other than by road is maximised, untreated waste transportation is minimised, the development of previously developed land is encouraged and the needs of local communities and industry are met.

+Objective 5: To attain the maximum possible reuse, recycling, composting and recovery of waste within Leicestershire and thereby minimising the disposal of waste.

 Objective 7: To reduce the impact of minerals and waste developments upon climate change.

-Sustainability Objective 4: To minimise minerals and waste developments upon climate change. greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling.
+Sustainability Objective 4: To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling.

 Sustainability Objective 5: To maximise the sustainable transportation of minerals and waste, through the use of non-road alternatives and the reduction of the distance travelled by untreated waste.

 Sustainability Objective 10: To promote sustainable economic growth and employment.
-Monitored Topic Indicator Target W1, Obj 2, Obj 5, Sus Tonnes per annum (tpa) of new waste To meet minimum recycling, composting and recovery Obj 4, Sus Obj 10 management capacity granted, categorised by targets by 2024/25, subject to any new forecasts in type, waste stream managed and current AMR. status.
-1